Ramonster1/JBeacon/README.md

 # JBeacon

 ## Overview
-JBeacon is a <b>Java network polling library</b> implemented using the Java NIO package.
-It supports blocking & non-blocking network polling with Aeron messaging and scheduling support.
-Currently, only UDP polling is supported with further features coming soon.
+JBeacon is a <b>Java network polling library</b> designed to simplify the complexities of network polling while delivering enhanced performance through the Java NIO package.
+This library supports both blocking and non-blocking network polling, and is equipped with Aeron messaging and scheduling capabilities.
+Currently, JBeacon focuses on UDP polling, with additional features anticipated in future updates.

-Network polling is an important tool in many applications such as live price feeds, status monitoring etc.
+In the realm of network applications, polling is a crucial mechanism, particularly for tasks such as live price feeds and status monitoring.

-The Java NIO package is a modern networking library that offers better performance than the traditional IO package.
-However, it also has some increased complexity.
-The goal of JBeacon is take away some of the complexity of network polling whilst keeping the performance gains.
-However, some knowledge of NIO, especially ByteBuffers & Selectors, will still be helpful.
+The Java NIO package, known for its superior performance compared to traditional IO methods, introduces a level of complexity that JBeacon seeks to mitigate.
+While the library significantly streamlines network polling, familiarity with NIO, especially concerning ByteBuffers and Selectors, remains advantageous for developers.
+The library user will need to pass their own ByteBuffer objects to the library, so knowledge of ByteBuffers is required to correctly allocate the ByteBuffer capacity, and whether to use a direct or indirect buffer.
+However, JBeacon does manage the filling and draining of the buffer.

-JBeacon now provides out-of-the-box features to integrate with the <b>Aeron</b> library for sending response data to an Aeron publication.
-The Aeron library provides low-latency & reliable UDP unicast, UDP multicast, and IPC message transport.
+Moreover, JBeacon seamlessly integrates with the <b>Aeron library</b>, enabling the transmission of response data to an Aeron publication.
+The Aeron library is well-regarded for its <b>low-latency</b> and <b>reliable message transport</b> capabilities across UDP unicast, UDP multicast, and IPC channels.

-JBeacon uses JDK 21.
+Utilising JDK 21, JBeacon is positioned as a robust tool for developers seeking an efficient and effective approach to network polling.
+The library not only enhances performance but also reduces the inherent complexities, thus empowering developers to focus on building innovative applications.

 ---
 ## Declare JBeacon as a dependency